Family and Medical Leave Act (FMLA)

 • Important deadline information

-5. Employee's Position Description (if FMLA leave is for employee's own health condition)
+3. Employee's Position Description - required if the leave is for the employee's own health condition

 The Genetic Information Nondiscrimination Act (GINA)

 Important: GINA prohibits Texas A&M University from acquiring genetic information from its employees.
 Administrators and Human Resources Liaisons must take steps to ensure that such information is not received.
-For additional information regarding GINA, please read here.
+For additional information regarding GINA, visit Genetic Information Nondiscrimination Act.

 Additional Information